simonmaeldev/splendor_ia/app_docs/feature-illegal-action-masking.md

 ## Overview

-This feature adds comprehensive illegal action masking to the imitation learning pipeline, ensuring the neural network only predicts legal moves during training and evaluation.
-The system generates binary masks for each prediction head by reconstructing board states and calling `board.getMoves()`, then applies these masks during loss computation and inference.
+This feature adds comprehensive illegal action masking to the imitation learning pipeline, ensuring the neural network only predicts legal moves during inference and evaluation.
+The system generates binary masks for each prediction head by reconstructing board states and calling `board.getMoves()`, then applies these masks **only during accuracy calculation and inference** (NOT during loss computation).

+**IMPORTANT DESIGN CHANGE (2025-11-23):** Masks are NO LONGER applied during loss computation.
+Instead:
+- Expert demonstrations naturally teach legality (expert never demonstrates illegal actions)
+- Model learns state→legality relationships through the data distribution
+- Masks applied only during accuracy/inference as a safety mechanism
+- This enables clean gradient flow and better convergence

-Illegal action masking dramatically improves model quality by:
+Illegal action masking provides:
-- Preventing the model from learning to predict impossible moves
-- Guaranteeing 100% rule-compliant predictions during inference
+- Guarantees 100% rule-compliant predictions during inference (safety mechanism)
-- Reducing training noise from infeasible actions
-- Enabling fair evaluation metrics that only consider legal options
+- Fair evaluation metrics that only consider legal options
+- Natural learning of legality from expert demonstrations
+- Clean gradient flow during training

 ## What Was Built

 - **Mask Generation Pipeline**: Comprehensive system to generate legal action masks for all 7 prediction heads during preprocessing
-- **Mask Application in Training**: Integration of masks into loss computation via logit masking (-1e9 for illegal actions)
+- **Mask Application in Accuracy/Inference**: Integration of masks into accuracy computation and inference via `compute_masked_predictions()` helper
-- **Mask Application in Evaluation**: Mask-aware prediction and accuracy computation during model evaluation
+- **NO Mask Application in Loss**: Loss computation uses raw logits to enable clean gradient flow and natural learning
 - **Preprocessing Integration**: Seamless mask generation, validation, and storage alongside features/labels
 - **Mask Validation System**: Verification that 100% of labeled actions are legal (critical data integrity check)
 - **Performance Optimization**: Early returns and single-pass move processing to minimize overhead